 Male Sexual Dysfunction

 The three most common male sexual dysfunctions are ejaculation disorders, erectile dysfunction, and decreased libido.

 - Premature ejaculations.
 Ejaculations that occur before or soon after penetration.
 (This is the most common form of sexual dysfunction in men.)

 - Inhibited or retarded ejaculation.
 Ejaculations that are slow to occur.

 - Retrograde ejaculation.
 When, at orgasm, the ejaculate is forced back into the bladder rather than through the urethra and out the end of the penis.

 - Premature ejaculation is often due to a man’s nervousness over how well he will perform during sex.

-- Premature and inhibited ejaculation can be cause by other psychological factors including past traumatic events, a strict religious background that causes a person to view sex as a sin, or lack of attraction for a partner.
+- Premature and inhibited ejaculation can be caused by other psychological factors including past traumatic events, a strict religious background that causes a person to view sex as a sin, or a lack of attraction for a partner.